CsakCsaba/assignment/README.md

 ```
 curl -L -X GET 'http://localhost:8080/events'
 ```
-4. Some events should now have been updated with weather data.
+4. Some events should now have been updated with weather data based on the start date of the event (Only events with start date within 7 days will get updated).
 5. You can now turn off the services:
 ```
 docker compose -f docker-compose.yml down